 The Fine Print:

-The word limit for each submission is 5000.
-Each entrant may submit up to three previously unpublished pieces of fiction and three previously unpublished pieces of nonfiction.
-By unpublished, we mean that pieces may not have been printed in any campus or professional publication.
+• By unpublished, we mean that pieces may not have been printed in any campus or professional publication.
 Winning submissions have been disqualified in past years for failure to comply with this rule.

-Special to nonfiction: The Magazine reserves the right to revoke the prize from a recipient who has not made reasonable attempts to uphold professional standards of accuracy.
+• Special to non-fiction: The Magazine reserves the right to revoke the prize from a recipient who has not made reasonable attempts to uphold professional standards of accuracy.
 After winners have been selected, the Magazine may request to see notes on sources and research for the piece.

-The Yale Daily News Magazine will print winning pieces as written.
+• The Yale Daily News Magazine will print winning pieces as written.
 All submissions will be considered to be in their final, finished form.
 The Magazine reserves the right to disqualify pieces with numerous grammatical and spelling errors.

-All work will be published under the writer’s real name.
+• All work will be published under the writer’s real name.
 No awards will be given to writers who wish to publish under pseudonyms.

-The Wallace Prize is awarded annually in memory of Peter J. Wallace ’64, a former member of the Yale Daily News editorial board.
+• The Wallace Prize is awarded annually in memory of Peter J. Wallace ’64, a former member of the Yale Daily News editorial board.
 It is endowed by the Peter Wallace Memorial Fund and is presented in conjunction with the Yale Daily News Magazine.